tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-goals-for-2010-for-sqldenis.md

 Simpsons, Family guy, Lost, CSI (any flavor), Seinfeld, Baywatch, X files, 24, Frazier and this list goes on and on.

-When I do watch shows it is mostly on HBO or Showtime, I love Sopranos, Oz, True Blood, Dexter, Californication…basically shows that run for 13 weeks and that don’t skip 2 months like for example Jericho.
+When I do watch shows it is mostly on HBO or Showtime, I love Sopranos, Oz, True Blood, Dexter, Californication...basically shows that run for 13 weeks and that don't skip 2 months like for example Jericho.
 Jericho was of course the one network show I truly like and it was cancelled.

 <div class="image_block">
   <img src="http://farm1.static.flickr.com/103/300654059_1e473fcb1e_m.jpg" alt="Play more computer games" title="Play more computer games" />